sagemath/trac_to_gh/Issue 8022.md

 ```
 Assignee: mvngu

-When building the reference manual, I get this warning (among others):
+When building the reference manual, I get these warnings (among others):

 ```
-.../devel/sage/doc/en/reference/sage/misc/attach.rst:: WARNING: document isn't included in any toctree
+.../devel/sage/doc/en/reference/sage/misc/attach.rst:: WARNING: document isn't included in any toctree .../devel/sage/doc/en/reference/sage/geometry/polytope.rst:: WARNING: document isn't included in any toctree
 ```
-The fix is easy: delete (by hand) the file `SAGE_ROOT/devel/sage/doc/en/reference/sage/misc/attach.rst`.
-(This file is not under revision control, so can't be removed by a patch.)
+The fix is easy: delete (by hand) the files `SAGE_ROOT/devel/sage/doc/en/reference/sage/misc/attach.rst` and `SAGE_ROOT/devel/sage/doc/en/reference/sage/geometry/polytope.rst`.
+(These files are not under revision control, so can't be removed by a patch.)

+(polytope.rst was removed from the reference manual in #7109.
+I'm not sure what happened to attach.rst: #7514, maybe?)

 Issue created by migration from https://trac.sagemath.org/ticket/8022